rphsoftware/revolving-door/README.md

 ## Software used:

-This program uses `webpack` to compile and bundle itself ( https://webpack.js.org/ )
+This program uses `rollup` to compile and bundle itself ( https://rollupjs.org/)

 The `brstm` module by https://github.com/kenrick95 is used to decode BRSTM files (https://github.com/kenrick95/nikku/blob/master/src/brstm/ , https://www.npmjs.com/package/brstm , licensed under the MIT license)